 On June 9, the Ministry of Health estimated that about 15 million Iranians, nearly one in fifth of the population, had been infected with COVID-19.
 This means the virus was "much less lethal than we or the world had anticipated," said Ehsan Mostafavi, a member of the country's COVID-19 task force.

-Health Minister Saeed Namaki replaced Health Ministry spokesman Kianoush Jahanpur after several controversial tweets and comments to the media.
+Health Minister Namaki dismissed Health Ministry spokesman Kianoush Jahanpur after several of his controversial tweets and comments to the media.
 Namaki said that the spokesperson was required to get approval before expressing personal opinions on social media.
 Dr. Sima Sadat Lari, the Students Affairs Deputy of the Ministry, was appointed as the new spokesperson.
 Namaki urged Lari to refrain from "political games" and concentrate on the ministry's mission.

 #Iran’s Health Ministry new spokeswoman: Total #CoronaVirus cases in Iran are now 175,927 & number of deaths 8425.
 As of yesterday 2095 new infections & 74 deaths reported.
 138,457 have so far recovered from #COVID19 & 2639 are in critical condition.
 1,128,601 tests done so far. pic.twitter.com/yBmWTpKWQl— Abas Aslani (@AbasAslani) June 9, 2020

-Ehsan Mostafavi, the head of the Research Center for Emerging and Reemerging Infectious Diseases at the Iran's Pasteur Institute, said that the country's young population and widespread testing had lead to a lower mortality rate than other countries.
+Ehsan Mostafavi, the head of the Research Center for Emerging and Reemerging Infectious Diseases at the Iran's Pasteur Institute, said that Iran had a lower mortality rate than many other countries because of its young population and widespread testing.
 "One determining factor is the younger population of the country.
-Median age in Iran is 31, while the number stands at 45 in Spain and 47 in Italy," Mostafavi said.
+The median age in Iran is 31, while it’s 45 in Spain and 47 in Italy," Mostafavi said.

 On June 13, President Rouhani urged citizens to continue to adhere to health protocols, warning that the population had not reached "collective immunity" from the virus.
-"No matter how advanced the country is, the number of beds and medical facilities as well as medical personnel is limited; so, everybody should keep cooperating with regards to observing directives," Rouhani said.
+"No matter how advanced the country is, the number of beds and medical facilities as well as medical personnel is limited, so everybody should keep observing directives," Rouhani said.